scalawithcats/scala-with-cats/src/pages/monads/eval.md

 `Eval` has three subtypes: `Eval.Now`, `Eval.Later`, and `Eval.Always`.
-We construct these with three constructor methods, which create instances of the three classes and return them as instance of `Eval`:
+We construct these with three constructor methods, which create instances of the three classes and return them typed as `Eval`:

 ```scala
 import cats.Eval